Ranking Structure

 Requirements:

-3. Must know the names of the directors.
+3. Know the names of the directors.

-Must know the names of all divisions in EGS.
+4. Know the names of all divisions in EGS.

 Duties: